 Last year, IP.appify GmbH launched its revolutionary approach to preparing for the legal part of the EQE.
 See this post for my positive experiences using their EPC.App under exam conditions.
 I am proud to be now working with Till Andlauer, Stefan Ahlers & Thomas Eißfeller to get PCT.App ready for EQE 2020.

 A vital part of any exam preparation is to practice exams.
 By solving papers in a group, you benefit from the ideas and insights of others.
 Just as important is the social aspect - you spend a few days in the Polish mountains with other candidates who have similar issues and struggles.
 In particular, non-native speakers and re-sitters benefit a lot from considering different points of view.

-Registration for #INTA2019 opens on 23 Jan.
-On Sun 19th May, we will host a panel discussion on how interconnected networks will be key to the future of IP firms.
-Indicate your interest during registration to attend this free Education Session - CSU55 (Sun 2:30 - 3:45pm).
-We hope to see you in Boston!
+On Sun 19th May, we hosted a panel discussion on how interconnected networks will be key to the future of IP firms - CSU55 (Sun 2:30 - 3:45pm).
+Click on the picture for more details.

 Every year, the EPO hosts a Tutor's Meeting where EQE tutors discuss the last exams with the Examination Committee's who made them.
-This year, on 18 Oct 2018, Pete Pollard (Fireball Patents) will talk about why the DII part (Legal Opinion) of the D paper should be embraced by trainees, tutors & mentors to prepare trainees for their working life.
+On 18 Oct 2018, Pete Pollard (Fireball Patents) talked about why the DII part (Legal Opinion) of the D paper should be embraced by trainees, tutors & mentors to prepare trainees for their working life.
 By developing certain real-life skills, trainees can efficiently develop their own methodology to score enough marks at the exam to pass.